0xRoS-200/Sakura_AI/README.md

 ## 🔧 Installation & Setup
 - Make sure you get the Gemini API key and Discord API key and Setup to .env

--.env structure must be liek this.
+- .env structure must be like this.
 ```bash
 MONGO_URI = your mongo API key
 GEMINI_API_URL = your Gemini API URL